Recommendations and Guidance

 Considerations for Parents with Unvaccinated Children

 - Encourage the people in your kids’ lives, such as coaches, teachers, and family friends, to also get vaccinated.
 This helps form a circle of protection around your kids who are not yet able to get vaccinated.
 Get your kids vaccinated as soon as their age group is eligible.

 - Align your behaviors with your comfort with risks.
 Many businesses are continuing to offer options that became popular in the past year, including curbside pickup, delivery, and online ordering.
 Continue to make use of these options if you aren’t comfortable bringing your child into an indoor public space.

-Workplaces considering testing for their employees should follow CDC guidance when determining whether and how to test employees.
+- Workplaces considering testing for their employees should follow CDC guidance when determining whether and how to test employees.
 Workplaces must follow all guidelines related to obtaining a CLIA waiver and reporting of test results.

-Below are five steps businesses and workplaces are encouraged to take to prevent the spread of illnesses like COVID-19, flu, and whooping cough, as well as the spread of viruses like norovirus.
+Below are four steps businesses and workplaces are encouraged to take to prevent the spread of illnesses like COVID-19, flu, and whooping cough, as well as the spread of viruses like norovirus.
 Included in the sample policies below are resources and links to more information.

 - Create and adopt a hygiene policy